 Aside from buying your friend or family member really nice gifts, you can also bring even more holiday cheer to them.

-How about decorating their hospital room or area with some cute fairy lights, mini Christmas tree and banners.
+How about decorating their hospital room or area with some cute fairy lights, a mini Christmas tree and banners?

 It could be just what they need to cheer them up during their hospital stay.
 Of course, be sure to get permission from the hospital staff beforehand.